London Help To Buy

 FIND OUT MORE:

 *40% loan is interest free for the first 5 years.
 5% deposit is applicable with the Government’s Help to Buy scheme.
 Calculation above is indicative only.
 Available on selected plots only.
 Buyers will need to have sufficient funds to pay legal and sundry costs.
 Equity deposit percentage may be subject to lender’s and Government criteria.
 Prospective buyers should always seek independent financial advice before proceeding.
-Countryside works with a number of independent financial advisers who are able to provide appropriate advice.
-Countryside terms and conditions apply.
+Greenwich Millennium Village Ltd works with a number of independent financial advisers who are able to provide appropriate advice.
+Greenwich Millennium Village Ltd terms and conditions apply.
 Subject to status.